-- Number of tasks Identifying the number of tasks that will be used to measure students' achievement in each syllabus component - b.
-Weightings - Allocating weightings to each of the tasks in accordance with the components and weightings in the Assessment and Reporting document for the course - c.
-Scheduling tasks - Scheduling the assessment tasks for the HSC courses - d.
-Advice to students - Providing students with the notification at least two weeks in advance about the school's requirements for assessment in each course.
-The advice given to students must include: - the components and their weightings as specified in the assessment and examination materials on NESA's website - the general nature of each assessment task - a schedule of when assessment tasks are planned to take place, including adequate notice of the precise timing of each assessment task
+a.
+Number of tasks

+Identifying the number of tasks that will be used to measure students' achievement in each syllabus component b.
+Weightings c.
+Scheduling tasks d.
+Written advice to students

+Allocating weightings to each of the tasks in accordance with the components and weightings in the Assessment and Reporting document for the course

+Scheduling the assessment tasks for the HSC courses

+Providing students with written advice at least two weeks in advance about the school's requirements for assessment in each course.
+The advice given to students must include:

+- i. the components and their weightings as specified in the assessment and examination materials on NESA's website - ii. the general nature of each assessment task - iii. a schedule of when assessment tasks are planned to take place, including adequate notice of the precise timing of each assessment task - iv. the weight value of each task in relation to the total weighted mark for the course - v. details of administrative arrangements associated with each task (e.g. how the school will deal with absence, late submission of tasks, illness/misadventure immediately before or during the task, etc.)

-- the weight value of each task in relation to the total weighted mark for the course - details of administrative arrangements associated with each task (eg how the school will deal with absence, late submission of tasks, illness/misadventure immediately before or during the task, etc) - details of the school's policy on malpractice in assessment tasks - details of the procedures to be implemented if tasks produce invalid or unreliable results - details of the procedures for dealing with student appeals arising from assessment tasks - e.
+- vi. details of the school's policy on malpractice in assessment tasks - vii. details of the procedures to be implemented if tasks produce invalid or unreliable results - viii. details of the procedures for dealing with student appeals arising from assessment tasks - e.
 Appropriate procedures for marking, recording and reporting students' performance on all assessment tasks - f.
 Notifying parents/caregivers in writing of any missed assessment task or non-serious attempt - g.
 Issuing standard NESA HSC Warning letters when performance in a course is in question.